Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/tutorial-intents-only.md

 ms.service: cognitive-services
 ms.subservice: language-understanding
 ms.topic: tutorial
-ms.date: 11/05/2019
+ms.date: 11/20/2019
 ms.author: diberry
-ms.openlocfilehash: 1e39126324de486d118f808b37672c9fd08af711
+ms.openlocfilehash: 4d096ee829a425af3763c212daf5049acccf9f19
-ms.sourcegitcommit: ac56ef07d86328c40fed5b5792a6a02698926c2d
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/08/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "73822766"
+ms.locfileid: "74325930"
 ---
-# <a name="tutorial-build-luis-app-to-determine-user-intentions"></a>Kurz: Vytvoření aplikace LUIS k určení záměrů uživatelů
+# <a name="tutorial-build-a-luis-app-to-determine-user-intentions"></a>Tutorial: Build a LUIS app to determine user intentions

-V tomto kurzu vytvoříte vlastní aplikaci, která předpovídá záměr uživatele na základě utterance (text).
+In this tutorial, you create a custom app that predicts a user's intention based on the utterance (text).

 [!INCLUDE [Uses preview portal](includes/uses-portal-preview.md)]

-**V tomto kurzu se naučíte:**
+**Co se v tomto kurzu naučíte:**

 > [!div class="checklist"]
 > * Vytvoření nové aplikace
 > * Vytvořit záměry
 > * Přidat ukázkové promluvy
-> * Trénovat aplikaci
+> * Vytrénovat aplikaci
 > * Publikování aplikace
-> * Získat předpověď záměru z koncového bodu
+> * Get intent prediction from endpoint

 [!INCLUDE [LUIS Free account](includes/quickstart-tutorial-use-free-starter-key.md)]

-## <a name="user-intentions-as-intents"></a>Záměry uživatelů jako záměrů
+## <a name="user-intentions-as-intents"></a>User intentions as intents

-Účelem aplikace je určit záměr konverzací, text přirozeného jazyka:
+The purpose of the app is to determine the intention of conversational, natural language text:

 `I'd like to order a veggie pizza with a salad on the side.`